CITIZENS ALLIANCE SET TO MEET THURSDAY

 For more information, visit childrenfirst-nv.org or call 702-487-5665.

 The Miss Nevada Organization announced that it plans to host the 2013 Miss Nevada and Miss Nevada’s Outstanding Teen competitions at Texas Station, 2101 Texas Star Lane, June 14 and 15.
 Winners will represent Nevada at the Miss America and Miss America’s Outstanding Teen competitions.
-Tickets for the pageant will go on sale in the spring.
+Tickets for the pageant are scheduled to go on sale in the spring.

 For more information, visit missnevada.org.